-The first and most important question to ask is, 'What kind of funeral service would they want?'
+As you are considering the funeral service and what it may contain you may be asking yourself 'What kind of funeral service would they want?'
 In the section below I have gathered together a few thoughts on the differing styles of service available.
 I hope that these may be of help to you in making your choices.
 None of these are fixed, rigid, styles and you may well feel that, for your loved one, it would be good to combine a number of these elements to properly reflect their life.

-If you would like to know more, or to discuss your thoughts further, please feel free to call me at any time and I'll be pleased to offer my help.
+If you would like to know more, or to discuss your thoughts further, please feel free to contact me at any time via the details on my contact page and I'll be pleased to offer my help.
 You will find all of my contact details by clicking the contact tab at the top of this page.

 For many of us at this time of loss it is important to remember the religion, faith, and promises which have held us throughout our lives and still hold out the hope of our life to come.
 With long experience in ministry within the Christian Church I am able to bring these key aspects of faith into a service for your loved one and combine these with the very personal memories, thoughts and words you would like to share on that day.
 I can help you to shape the service within a traditional framework of readings, hymns, songs and music to provide a fitting moment of thanksgiving, celebration and hope.